 Factory Floor Painting

-Industrial Floor Treatments (Stone) Ltd is a dedicated factory floor painting contractor.
+Industrial Floor Treatments (Stone) Ltd is a dedicated factory floor painting contractor based in Staffordshire, midway between Manchester and Birmingham.

-We also install epoxy and polyurethane resin screeds.
+We also install epoxy resin and polyurethane resin screeds.

-The majority of our contracts are in the manufacturing, assembly, automotive and engineering industries.
+Most of our factory floor painting contracts are in the manufacturing, assembly, automotive and engineering industries.

-Other industries in which we work include printing, paper & packaging, food production, warehousing, garages and workshops.
+Other industries where we offer our floor painting service include printing, paper & packaging, food production, warehousing, garages and workshops.

 Why paint your factory floor?